How to tell good whiskey from bad

 Don’t worry, we’re not suggesting that you disappear on an airplane to some far-flung distillery (although, if that is an option for you, count us in!), ‘whiskey flights’ is a term used to describe the experience of sampling a selection of brews from a particular location, or distillery.

 If you want to identify your own personal ‘good’ and ‘bad’ whiskeys, you need to get stuck in.
 While a large collection of whiskey bottles might make for interesting dinner conversation, it’s probably impractical, not to mention wasteful, to simply stock up on dozens of bottles in the hope that one, eventually, might hit the spot.

 Fortunately, sampling the thousands of whiskeys on the market is a thoroughly enjoyable experience – and there are plenty of ways to go about it.
 There are a number of fantastic whiskey pubs in the UK, particularly in metropolitan areas, which serve select menus of the world’s leading fire waters.

 While you’re there, say, at the London Metropole, which has an exclusive whiskey bar serving some of the world’s finest drams, ask your server to talk you through the subtle differences in each selection of drinks.
 The majority of these venues are staffed by qualified whiskey sommeliers, who know their subject as well as anyone on the planet.

 If you prefer your whiskey experience in a more solitary setting, you can replicate the effect of taking a whiskey flight at home, by ordering tasting set samples from reputable online purveyors like the Whisky Exchange or Master of Malt.
-A number of tasting sets are available, each built around a specific theme, allowing you to work your way through a number of whiskeys, iron out your preference, and then order bigger bottles of your favourite brew.
+A number of tasting sets are available (many have been tested out and ranked by upmarket review website Materialist), each built around a specific theme, allowing you to work your way through a number of whiskeys, iron out your preference, and then order bigger bottles of your favourite brew.